 "My metabolism has slowed"

 Interestingly the latest research (see studies at bottom of page) shows that our basal metabolism does not slow until the mid 60s.
-There are however are 2 separate phases - in our mid 40s and 60s - where our bodies do, in fact, suddenly age.
+There are however are 2 separate phases - in our mid 40s and 60s - where our bodies do appear to suddenly age.

 Middle age weight gain is primarily due to changing lifestyles, we become more sedentary and eat more.
 Age related muscle loss, sarcopenia, starts to come into effect.
-Women also have to deal with hormonal changes during perimenopause / menopause that affects their weight.
-Hypothyroidism can also be an issue and is more common in women than in men.
+Women also have to deal with hormonal changes during perimenopause / menopause that affect their weight.
+Hypothyroidism can also be an issue, and is more common in women than in men.

-Notwithstanding, keeping physically active and having a healthy BMI can keep you younger than your contemporaries and even those 'younger' (in number of years) than you.
+Notwithstanding, keeping physically active and having a healthy BMI can keep you healthier than your contemporaries; and even those 'younger' (in number of years) than you.

 Breaking this cycle requires self-awareness, finding new motivation and setting manageable goals.
 It’s never too late to take control of your health but it starts with a decision to prioritise yourself, your self-care.
 And sooner is better than later.